 Nomination and recommendation by the department faculty, department chair, dean, and the provost and vice president for Academic Affairs

-Procedures: The employee seeking the "emeritus/emerita" title shall submit the “Recommendation for Award of Emeritus/Emerita Status” form (hereafter referred to as form) to their chair/director within a timeframe of one year before the official retirement date through one year after the official retirement date.
+Procedures: The employee seeking the "emeritus/emerita" title shall submit the “Recommendation for Award of Emeritus/Emerita Status” form (hereafter referred to as form) to their chair/director within a timeframe of one year before the official retirement date through three years after the official retirement date.
 Another employee in the same unit, with the nominee’s consent, may nominate an employee for emeritus/emerita status.

 The form must be accompanied by a one-page description summarizing the faculty member’s accomplishments at GCSU, written by the candidate’s chair/director, and a current vita.